cab404/legendary-sniffle/examples/future-generations.md

 !newsletter-subscribe

-If you’re already on our newsletter, email us at [book.giveaway@80000hours.org](/cdn-cgi/l/email-protection#b1d3dededa9fd6d8c7d4d0c6d0c897d2dedcdcd0c58a8981818181d9dec4c3c29fdec3d6) to get a copy.
+If you’re already on our newsletter, email us at [book.giveaway@80000hours.org](/cdn-cgi/l/email-protection#f1939e9e9adf9698879490869088d7929e9c9c9085cac9c1c1c1c1999e848382df9e8396) to get a copy.

 </div>

 </div>

-If you prefer to start by watching something, this video by Kurzgesagt presents the idea that there could be many future generations with very good lives.
-We’ll explain what this implies in the rest of this article.

-(Also, if you’re visiting us _from_ this video — welcome!
-We hope you like what you read.)

-!ytb-LEENEFaVUzU
+If you prefer to start with a video, this presentation by Joseph Carlsmith is also a good introduction:

+!ytb-Ccq2Ql8FcY0

 <div class="panel clearfix ">